BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ```

-Remove or let expire legacy entries (`bbinteractive.io`, `www.bbinteractive.io`, `dev.bbinteractive.io`) unless you have a migration need documented in the ADR log.
+Remove or let expire legacy entries for the old domain unless you have a migration need documented in the ADR log.
 ```

 **Test URLs (direct IP is for smoke only)**: